 Foreign Buyers Not Driving Up Prices in Toronto

-A new Toronto Real Estate Board investigation has concluded that foreign buyers play a minimal role in Toronto house prices and availability.
+A Toronto Real Estate Board investigation concluded that foreign buyers play a minimal role in Toronto house prices and availability.
 3 key findings counter the Wynne government’s insistence that Foreign buyers and house flippers are ruining the housing market.

 The report may indicate how government officials haven’t been honest to the public about the cause of high home prices in Toronto — government tax greed and ideology of privilege.